-Alexander the Great in about 333 BC.43 The nation was overrun again by Antiochus Epiphanes in about 165.44 It was conquered without much violence again by Pompey in 63 BC45 and it was finally overrun and completely destroyed in AD 70 by Titus.46 What then does Zechariah's statement mean?
+Alexander the Great in about 333 BC.
+The nation was overrun again by Antiochus Epiphanes in about 165.
+It was conquered without much violence again by Pompey in 63 BC and it was finally overrun and completely destroyed in AD 70 by Titus.
+What then does Zechariah's statement mean?
 Was Zechariah simply wrong in quoting the Lord making this statement?
-The better explanation is that that this was a one-sentence verbal drama-a picture of God driving away the enemies of his people and keeping them safe.
+The better explanation is that that this was a verbal one-sentence drama-a picture of God driving away the enemies of his people and keeping them safe.
 The condition of Zechariah's people in the recent past had been traumatic and appalling.
 Thus this "never again" statement was a dramatic not a predictive declaration of God's care for his people in the future.